venkatesh-pro/querydocuments/readme.md

 5. file upload progress
 <!-- final -->
 6. already have the country check api and implemented, using that need to change the current inr or dollar
+7. only One phonenumber
-7. razorpay and stripe webhook security
+8. razorpay and stripe webhook security
    <!-- 6. intimate after payment success or failure -->
    <!-- 7. intimate after cancel payment -->
       <!-- 6. if subscribed we need to update the localstorage plan : '' -->